Awsomeworld304/CodeK/README.md

 # CodeK
-CodeK is a placeholder name for the sonic game the group is working on.
+CodeK is a placeholder name for the sonic game we're is working on.
 Made with Bumper Engine (2019)

 ## Features